plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 It also gives hooks for calling external indexers, like Solr and Elasticsearch.
 See :ref:`Using external catalogs <using_external_catalogs>`.

-There is a workaround when you get `Catalog-Errors During Upgrades`_.
+There is a workaround when you get `Catalog Errors During Upgrades`_.

-Use lxml cleaner for safehtml transforms
+Use lxml Cleaner For Safehtml Transforms
 ----------------------------------------

 This is `PLIP 1441 <https://github.com/plone/Products.CMFPlone/issues/1441>`_

-For end users
+For End Users
 ~~~~~~~~~~~~~

 Nothing changes.

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 The transform for making html safe (like removing ``script`` tags) got a big cleanup.